 The fee schedule for Binance is highly competitive.
 The fees start at 0.1% and get progressively lower based on trading volume and BNB holdings.
 BNB is Binance’s own cryptocurrency which was distributed during the ICO in 2017 when Binance was raising funds to develop the exchange.
 Holders of BNB avail of lower fees.

 With Binance not operating with fiat currencies, they remain largely unregulated.
-Binance has recently moved their headquarters to Malta to take action towards being more regulated.
-Malta is developing a regulatory framework for businesses operating in cryptocurrencies and it is likely that Binance will be compliant with these set of regulations.
+Binance has recently moved its headquarters to Malta to take action towards being more regulated.
+Malta is developing a regulatory framework for businesses operating in cryptocurrencies and it is likely that Binance will be compliant with this set of regulations.

 The key benefits of Binance are the ability to use Bitcoin as a base currency between different cryptocurrencies.
 The fees are also competitive with other exchanges and the exchange is the largest by trading volume.
 The main drawback would be the inability to trade with fiat currencies but Binance has announced that they will be adding this.
 Binance has also launched a partnership exchange in Singapore which facilitates Bitcoin trading with fiat currency.
 The regulatory position of Binance may also be a concern as there would be no protection in the event of a hack.

 Gemini was founded by the Winklevoss twins who are well known for their controversy regarding the starting of Facebook.
-Gemini is an exchange which is more tailored towards institutional clients.
+Gemini is an exchange that is more tailored towards institutional clients therefore making it one of the best Bitcoin exchanges to choose from.
 The fee schedule of the exchange is high unless clients are trading in multi-million USD amounts.

 The exchange has a strong emphasis on compliance and is regulated by the New York State Department of Financial Services (NYSDFS).
 In terms of liquidity, the exchange would be in the top ten.
 The spread for Bitcoin traded against USD is approximately 0.03.
 Taking 10 Bitcoin from both the bids and the orders would result in the spread increasing to 0.23.